Network resilience: Tipping points in ecological networks

-If parameter value $\alpha < 1/3\sqrt{3}$, the system shows three equilibria: the low and high biomass equilibria are stable, and intermediate biomass equilibrium is unstable.
-Near the resilience thresholds $H_{c2}$ as shown in Fig. \ref{Grazing_System_Fig}, a small increase in stocking rate may move the system from the high biomass equilibrium to the low biomass equilibrium.
+If the parameter value $\alpha < \frac{1}{3\sqrt{3}}$, then the system shows three equilibria: the low and high biomass equilibria are stable, and the intermediate biomass equilibrium is unstable.
+Near the resilience threshold $H_{c2}$, as shown in Fig. \ref{Grazing_System_Fig}, a small increase in the stocking rate may move the system from the high biomass equilibrium to the low biomass equilibrium.